NO politics. NO religion. Just preps.

-I stopped getting sick (since going Paleo 1/1/2016 I have seen doctors twice and had exactly four colds (vs. a handful of colds/flu each year)...plus one nasty allergic reaction to food additives.
+I stopped getting sick (since going Paleo 1/1/2016 I have had exactly four colds (vs. a handful of colds/flu each year)...plus one nasty allergic reaction to food additives.
 Kathy, a teacher exposed to hundreds of sneezing kids, still has 80% less illness).

 We were even more excited to find our daily routine and easily sustainable diet can actually prevent or mitigate many chronic health issues feared by all retirees.
 It's hard to imagine "old age" without health problems, but our confidence is high.

 See David's SUCCESS STORY on "Mark's Daily Apple", the web site of Mark Sisson,

 There are many great resources for the nuts and bolts of the Paleo or "ancestral" lifestyle--and why you should consider them.
 My everyday habits and success are drawn from wide reading and following of:

 Melissa & Dallas Hartwig (The Whole 30, It Starts With Food)